LarsDenBakker/web-test-runner/README.md

 ## Running the project locally

-This project is built with es modules, in the browser and in node.
+This project is built with es modules, in the browser, and in node.
 It has only been tested with node v14.

 `npm run start` runs the tests standalone
 `npm run test` does a single test run